jaouadballat/nodejs-typescript-boilerplate/README.md

 # nodejs-typescript-boilerplate

-Minimalistic boilerplate to start working on [Node.js][nodejs] project in [TypeScript][typescript] [3.6][typescript-36].
+Minimalistic boilerplate to start working on Nodejs project in Typescript.

 ## Quick start

-This project is intended to be used with the latest Active LTS release of [Node.js][nodejs].
+This project is intended to be used with the latest Active LTS release of Nodejs.
 To start, just clone the repository with following commands:

 ```sh
 git clone https://github.com/jaouadballat/nodejs-typescript-boilerplate